She already knows why

 2

-🫶 Mine now cozy returns — it's their anchor now
+🫶 Mine now it's his anchor

 1